 If you’ve ever wondered what life was like as a little Archduke or Archduchess (and who hasn’t?), the Children’s Museum in Schönbrunn Palace has the answer.

-Around a dozen rooms and chambers explain and demonstrate various aspects of the day-to-day activities of a court youngster.
-Not in a boring “old schoolbook in a glass cabinet” way, but with games, puzzles, challenges, and hands-on experiences that include everything from indoor slides to magnetic leeches.
+They do this while avoiding the boring “old schoolbook in a glass cabinet” approach.
+Instead, expect games, puzzles, challenges, and hands-on experiences that include everything from indoor slides to magnetic leeches.

 Just a couple of examples: